elewites/lesson_planer/README.md

 ## Observer Pattern
 [controller_observer](./src/controller_observer.py): This abstract class defines a flexible observer interface for monitoring changes in application components, promoting efficient communication and adaptability across various modules.

 In my application, I use this pattern to keep controllers informed about changes in data stored in JSON files.
 This is crucial when controllers like `UploadSentencesController` work with the `JsonDataHandler` to modify data.
 To achieve this, I've added two essential methods to `BaseDataHandler`: `add_observer` and `_notify_observers`.
 These methods allow me to set up observers within the `JsonDataHandler`.
-This way observers of `JsonDataHandler`, which are mostly other controllers, can respond to these changes and update the GUI interface accordingly.
+This way observers of `JsonDataHandler`, which are mostly other controllers, can respond to changes in stored data and update the GUI interface accordingly.

 ## Unit Tests